DIPnet/popgenDB/README.md

 These scripts are intended for use with the DIPnet dataset that will be finished on May 1, 2015.
 We plan to convert these scripts eventually into an R package that will talk with the DIPnet database as stored in the FIMS framework to calculate multispecies population genetic statistics.
 The way it currently works is that all the functions are stored in `DIPnet_Stats_Functions.R` and a script for driving those functions is in `DIPnet_Stats_Script.R`.

-You'll want to change the paths in `config_sample.R` to values that point to local versions of the DIPnet DB and spatial DB and then save that file as `config.R`.
-Similarly, you can save whatever results to the directory "/output".
-These files won't be synced (pushed or pulled) with GitHub.
+You'll want to change the paths in `config_example.R` to values that point to local versions of the DIPnet DB and spatial DB and then save that file as `config.R`.
+Similarly, you can create an empty directory "/output" save whatever results you get to it.
+These files won't be synced (pushed or pulled) with GitHub because they are included in the .gitignore file.

 There are major functions for looping over the whole database and calculating: